narengan/cis/api-resource.md

 # API Specs

+Here's how to view the CIS API specifications:

-To view CIS APIs, navigate to the [CIS API Spec](https://pages.github.ibm.com/NetworkTribe/cis-api-spec/#/) page.
-Copy and paste the name of the API into the text box, making sure `spec/` is in front of the name.
-Press **Enter** to view the selected API.
+1. To view CIS APIs, navigate to the [CIS API Spec](https://pages.github.ibm.com/NetworkTribe/cis-api-spec/#/) page.

+2. Copy and paste the name of the API into the text box, making sure `spec/` is in front of the name.
+For example, you would type `spec/CIS_Frontend_API_Spec-Cache.yaml` to see the spec called `CIS_Frontend_API_Spec-Cache.yaml`

+3. Press **Enter** to view the selected API.

 ## Available APIs

+Here is the list of CIS API specs available to view.

 - CIS_Frontend_API_Spec-Cache.yaml
 - CIS_Frontend_API_Spec-DNSRecords.yaml